Giocapetini/BASE-TEMPLATE/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Windriver base template

+Rename/Replace the following:

+ - wr-example-component ( everything from file and folder names, to paths etc.)
+ - WrExampleComponentModule
+ - WrExampleComponentComponent
+ - WrExampleComponentService
+ - wr-example-widget ( everything from file and folder names, to paths etc.)